 Anyone can nominate a project for community payback, either as an individual or through membership of a club or community group.
 We will co-ordinate work in the public realm; in order to suggest a project, we need to know details of the nature of the work.

 All projects will be assessed to see if it’s suitable and the nominee will be told if and when work can start on it.
-Coordination and tasking of approved projects is done by the City Rangers.
+Coordination and tasking of approved projects is done by our Community Engagement team.